-The Institute is run by a small team who co-ordinate a network of academic and other bodies who are commissioned according to their subject expertise.
+The Institute was run by a small team who co-ordinated a network of academic and other bodies who were commissioned according to their subject expertise.

 Andrew Connell works alongside Emily St.Denny works on an ESRC funded research programme on the changing relationship between the Welsh and UK Government, and the powers and policy levers available to Ministers in Wales.
 Prior to joining the Institute Andrew taught public policy and related subjects in universities, and worked in policy and service delivery in the third sector, in Wales and England.

 Craig Johnson joined PPIW in January 2017 from Newcastle University where he is completing his PhD thesis.
 He gained a MA (Research) in Politics and a First Class Honours degree in Politics from Newcastle.
 He has worked as a Research Assistant and undertaken teaching at Newcastle.
 He will working on a range of assignments in our next work programme for Ministers.

 Dan Bristow has particular responsibility for overseeing the assignments requested by Ministers.
 He has experience of working in Government and the third sector.
 Prior to joining the Institute, he was a Senior Policy Advisor in the Cabinet Office and worked in the Treasury, Home Office, Sustrans and Independent Police Complaints Commission.

 Emily St.Denny works alongside Andrew Connell on an ESRC funded research programme on the changing relationship between the Welsh and UK Government, and the powers and policy levers available to Ministers in Wales.
 Prior to joining the Institute, Emily worked as a Research Assistant at the Centre on Constitutional Change at University of Edinburgh.